 In fact, some Napa wineries go out of their way to ensure that, if parents want to bring their kids, the younger set will actually have as much fun as the adults.
 Many wineries even allow kids to accompany adults on the more adventurous tours and tastings (so those under age aren’t just stuck in a wine cellar for an hour).
 Have a youngin’ who loves trains?
 (Are there any kids who don’t?)
 The Napa Valley Wine Train is also a great option for kiddos who can be chill for a couple of hours on a train, with an optional stop at a vineyard.

-Read on for seven of the best family-friendly wineries in Napa where you and your kids will have a great time, and you can spend all of that babysitter money you’ll save on a case of wine to take home and enjoy later.
+Read on for some of the best family-friendly wineries in Napa where you and your kids will have a great time, and you can spend all of that babysitter money you’ll save on a case of wine to take home and enjoy later.

 Adults love visiting Beringer because it’s the oldest continuously operating winery in Napa Valley; kids love it because they can explore the 17-room mansion that is the centerpiece of the property, play bocce ball, and enjoy a picnic lunch in the garden.
 Children of all ages are also welcome on the 30-minute Legacy Cave Tour that takes visitors through the Old Winery and historic tunnels that were dug into the hillside by Chinese laborers who had just finished constructing the transcontinental railroad.
 Wine tasting and a chance for kids to learn a little history — can’t go wrong with that.